Intersections of quadrics, moment-angle manifolds, and Hamiltonian-minimal Lagrangian embeddings: Introduction

 \section{Introduction}

-In this paper we study topology of a class of Hamiltonian-minimal (H-minimal) Lagrangian submanifolds in ${\mathbb C}^m$ obtained from intersections of real quadrics.
+In this paper we study the topology of a class of Hamiltonian-minimal ($H$-minimal) Lagrangian submanifolds in ${\mathbb C}^m$ obtained from intersections of real quadrics.

 Let $M$ be a K\"ahler manifold.
-A Lagrangian submanifold $N\subset M$ is called H-minimal if its volume is critical under Hamiltonian deformations.
-The simplest example of H-minimal Lagrangian submanifold is the Clifford torus~\cite{Oh}
+A Lagrangian submanifold $N\subset M$ is called \emph{$H$-minimal} if its volume is critical under Hamiltonian deformations.
+The simplest example of an $H$-minimal Lagrangian submanifold is the Clifford torus~\cite{Oh}